-Test - Try connecting to your Embassy using the preferred Tor Browser.
+Test - Try connecting to your server using the official Tor Browser.

 If Tor Browser works - It means the issue is either with the Tor daemon on your device or with the browser settings.

-If Tor Browser does not work - It means there is an issue with your Embassy or with the Tor network.
+If Tor Browser does not work - It means there is an issue with your server or with the Tor network.

-Test - Try visiting your Embassy over LAN from a non-Tor browser such as Firefox, Chrome, or Safari.
+Test - Try visiting your server over LAN from a non-Tor browser such as Firefox, Chrome, or Safari.

-If LAN works - it means the issue is an issue your Embassy’s Tor connection.
+If LAN works - it means the issue is an issue your server’s Tor connection.

 Check if there are any ongoing network-wide service issues with Tor at the Tor Project status page